orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 ---

 If you ever used Eloquent events, you are probably aware of special `boot()` static method in Eloquent models.
-This method allows you to hook into special events by running given closure function.
+This method allows you to hook into special events by running given functions.

-Here's an example, let's say we have a `Post` model and when we create a new post, model needs to generate url slug based on `name` attribute.
+Here's an example, let's say we have a `Post` model and when we are creating a new post, model needs to generate slug `attribute` based on `name`.

 <!--more-->